jtsteinbach/sandbox/README.md

 ### `sb journal [-n <count>]`

-The append-only operation log: every save, merge, undo, branch, switch, and deploy, each with its timestamp, detail, and chain link.
+The append-only operation log: every save, merge, undo, restore, branch, switch, and deploy, each with its timestamp, detail, and chain link.
 Ends by re-verifying the chain and telling you so.
 This is the answer to "what actually happened in this repository?" — including things `log` doesn't show, like switches and deploys.

 ### `sb info`